Troubleshoot TranslatePress Not Working

 Some functionality doesn't work on the translated page

-If you notice that something is broken on the translated version of your page (button can't be clicked, image is not showing etc.) or some CSS styling is missing/broken, this usually happens if your HTML is not valid (missing spaces etc).
+If you notice that something is broken on the translated version of your page (button can't be clicked, image is not showing etc.), please try Troubleshooting options.
+If they don't help, please contact support.

 On the translated page, the text is flickering